 "No amount of money spent on a Stone can ever replace the value of the time it takes learning to use it properly"

 Honing / Restoration / Re-grinds / Razors for Sale

 The Following User Says Thank You to gssixgun For This Useful Post:

 09-14-2010, 02:14 PM #4

 The red imp is one razor I've never run across up close and personal.
 A friend of mine has a number of them and made by the various makers noted in the previous posts.
-He rates them right up there with the best shavers of the many he has in his collection of over fifty straight razors.“Be kind, for everyone you meet is fighting a hard battle,” attributed to Ian Maclaren, circa1897
+He rates them right up there with the best shavers of the many he has in his collection of over fifty straight razors.Be careful how you treat people on your way up, you may meet them again on your way back down.

 09-14-2010, 02:16 PM #5